 Kirby School District 140 believes that increased student learning requires the consistent practice of providing high quality instruction matched to student needs.
 Response to Intervention (RtI), also know as a multi-tiered system of supports (MTSS), is an approach to providing early academic and behavioral support to struggling students rather than waiting for a child to fall behind before offering help.
-It requires collaborative efforts from all district staff, general educators, special educators and bilingual/ELL staff.
+It requires collaborative efforts from all district staff, general educators, special educators and bilingual/EL staff.

 For more information, please click on the Illinois State Board of Education's "Understanding RtI/MTSS" link